WordPress/gutenberg/docs/explanations/architecture/styles.md

 ></p>
 ```

 This is what we refer to as "user-provided block styles".
 Other names people use are local styles or serialized styles.
 Essentially, each tool (font size, color, etc) ends up adding some classes and/or inline styles to the block markup.
-The content of these classes is part of the block, global, or theme stylesheets.
+The CSS styling for these classes is part of the block, global, or theme stylesheets.

 The ability to modify a block state coupled with the fact that a block can live within any other block (think of a paragraph within a group), creates a vast amount of potential states and style possibilities.